-It is important for you to understand your options for legal employment and to not engage in any illegal employment while in the United States.
-Illegal employment can result in immediate cancellation of your F-1 visa.
+It is important for you to understand your options for legal employment and to not engage in any unauthorized employment while in the United States.
+Unauthorized employment can result in immediate cancellation of your F-1 visa.

 Contact the International Student Office for help with any of the following employment.

 You are eligible to work on-campus for Austin Community College if you have a valid F-1 visa and you maintain good academic standing.
 You can work up to 20 hours a week.

 You are NOT allowed to work off campus without prior approval from International Student Office and the U.S. Citizenship and Immigration Services (USCIS).

 Check with the campus supervisor each of the following areas:

 If a position is not available currently, you can try again at the beginning and end of semesters when students graduate and schedules change.
 (F-1 students are not eligible for work-study positions.)